-Many people understand the concept of AI and even machine learning, but since we announced ThreatWarrior™, people often ask us “What is an unsupervised neural network?”
-This blog post is an attempt to explain what they are and how they operate.
-It’s oversimplified, but should help you come away with a basic understanding of how unsupervised neural nets work and why they’re useful.
+Many people understand the concept of AI and even machine learning, but people often ask us, “What is an unsupervised neural network?”
+While oversimplified, this blog should help you come away with a basic understanding of how unsupervised neural nets work and why they’re useful.

 Human vs. Machine Neural Networks

 Modern AI is almost as smart as a toddler, so the best way to grasp how it works is to think back to your early childhood.
 When you were very young, you didn’t know what a dog was.
 Now consider being asked the following questions today: